-We are combining espresso, almond milk, and pumpkin to create a DIY sugar-free pumpkin spice latte that has all of the flavors you love in under 10 minutes, and showing you how to make it using either your stovetop, microwave, or with an espresso machine.
+We are combining espresso, almond milk, and pumpkin to create a DIY sugar-free pumpkin spice latte that has all of the flavors you love in under 10 minutes, and showing you how to make it using either your stovetop, microwave, or an espresso machine.

 Does Starbucks Make a Keto Pumpkin Spice Latte?

-Before even getting started with our DIY pumpkin spice latte recipe, does Starbucks even MAKE a keto pumpkin spice latte for those times you don’t want to make your own?
+Before getting started with our DIY pumpkin spice latte recipe, does Starbucks even MAKE a keto pumpkin spice latte for those times you don’t want to make your own?

 So even if you skip the whip, or change the type of milk to lighten things up, being that they don’t offer a sugar-free pumpkin sauce option, you’re out of luck if you were hoping to grab and go.

 What will make you happy, however, is that this homemade recipe will keep in the fridge for days, which means you can easily triple or quadruple the recipe instead of making it from scratch every morning.
-Just make the base at least, and add fresh coffee each day!
+Just make the base and add fresh coffee each day!